iiftida/Calender/README.md

 2. Sharmila Tabassum
    ID: 011183100

-We have create this simple calender aoo using kotlin.
+We have create this simple calender app using kotlin.
 Every requirments is present in this project.
-The demo video will show how the system works
+The Demo video will show how the system works.